The MSc Purchasing and Supply Chain Management course (French or English)

 PURCHASING PROCESS

-SECTOR-SPECIFIC PURCHASING AND BUSINESS APPROACH
+SECTORIAL PURCHASING & BUSINESS APPROACH

 INTERNATIONAL BUSINESS LAW

-RETAIL AND PURCHASING FUNCTION OPTIMIZATION
+RETAIL & OPTIMIZATION OF THE PURCHASING FUNCTION

 INTERNATIONAL AND ADVANCED NEGOTIATION